OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 5. Run the Web3 frontend

-    Make sure to open another bash prompt since step 4 is running the validators
+    The browser will open up [localhost:8080](http://localhost:8080) after running the following command:

     ``` bash
     yarn start
     ```

-    The browser will open up [localhost:8080](http://localhost:8080).

 ### Use the App